Cormoran Strike

 Family Background

-Strike’s parents were rock star Jonny Rokeby and Leda Strike, super groupie.
-He has met his father only twice — when he was seven years old and Leda surprised Rokeby at a recording studio, and when he was eighteen years old and headed off to uni.
+Strike’s parents were rock star Jonny Rokeby and super groupie Leda Strike.
+As of the start of the series he has met his father only twice – when he was seven years old and Leda surprised Rokeby at a recording studio, and when he was eighteen years old and headed off to uni.
 Neither encounter was positive.
 Strike looks nothing like his father – instead, he’s a self-described “spitting image” of his mother’s brother, Ted Nancarrow.

 In all, Strike has eight half-siblings from his parents’ numerous pairings: